chrisruffalo/gudgeon/README.md

 **TODO**

-## Comparison to Dnsmasq and Pi-Hole
+## What About Dnsmasq and Pi-Hole?

 Many people reading this are going to point to Pi-Hole or at least Dnsmasq.
 Those projects are absolutely excellent and they are really inspirations to me as I work on Gudgeon.
 However, there are a few reasons why these projects are not sufficient for what I am trying to accomplish.
 I should also note that most people **don't want** what Gudgeon does and, frankly, that's pretty expected.